The City Of Joy – Top 10 Places to visit in Kolkata

 The Victoria Memorial is a large marble building in Kolkata, West Bengal, India, built between 1906 and 1921.

-Arguably the most romantic place in the city, Prinsep Ghat is the oldest ghat build in Kolkata under the British Raj.
+Arguably the most romantic place in the city, Prinsep Ghat is the oldest ghat built in Kolkata under the British Raj.

 Situated on the banks of river Hooghly, it is an idle place for a romantic escapade.
 You can enjoy the various street food of Kolkata in the vicinity.